Members of the team share what they're thankful for this year

 Minnesota capped a perfect season with its second-straight NCAA title.

-Joel Johnson helped lead Minnesota to a national title for the fourth time in his tenure with the Golden Gophers in 2013 after also coaching the Minnesota program during the 2000, 2004, and 2012 championship seasons.
-He has completed eight seasons on the Minnesota coaching staff.
+Johnson has helped lead Minnesota to four national titles in his tenure with the Gophers after coaching the Minnesota program during the 2000, 2004, 2012 and 2013 championship seasons.
 Johnson returned to the Gophers' bench for the 2010-11 season after previously serving as an assistant coach from 1999-00 to 2003-04.
 Johnson primarily coaches the Gopher defensemen; he also assists with special teams, game analysis and recruiting.

 The 2012-13 season saw the Gophers make history with a perfect 41-0-0 season en route to securing their second-straight national championship, the program's fifth overall.
 Minnesota's defensive corps allowed an average of 0.88 goals per game to lead the nation.
 The Gophers posted 19 shutouts, and goaltender Noora Räty and blue liner Megan Bozek joined forward Amanda Kessel in being named first-team All-Americans.